PureStorage-OpenConnect/horizon-pure-ui/README.rst

   Same as the `api_token` in cinder.conf.
 This needs to be a valid REST API token to issues requests to the Array.

-cinder_host
-  This is the hostname for the Volume Service.
-It should match the `host` config option in cinder.conf.

 backend_name
   This should be the same as the Volume Service configured backend name.
 It will match the value set in `enabled_backends`.